LaurensDM/ProjectMonsterSlayer/README.md

 - **Armor**

 Only potions can be used during battle from the inventory.
 Weapons and Armor need to be equipped before battle in order to gain their effect.

 ### The Map

 There are 3 different ways to load in the map that are currently implemented:

+- Map generation from a text file (50 by 50 tiles wide (can be expanded but takes too much effort))
+- Random map generation using OpenSimplexNoise (2048 by 2048 wide (can be expanded, takes no effort))
+- map generation from an image (512 by 512 wide (can be expanded, takes moderate effort))

+Since random map generation currently only generates terrain and not NPC's and buildings, map generation from an image is the best way of building the map.
+The random map generation can be converted to an image and used as the base for the image->map generation.